 We use the number of recordings from one region to another divided by the population of the departure region as the measure of mobility between regions because the proportion of transitions may overestimate the mobility, as we do not have data about devices which have not moved within a day.
 When dividing by the population, we may assume that the number of recordings is actually the number of people moving from one region to another.
-However, this estimator is biased for, on the one hand, each device may be counted more than once, and, on the other hand, there are people moving between regions without using any app.
-Therefore, we need to correct the estimative, and that is performed by parameter s which multiply the proportions.
-If s < 1 then we are correcting a possible overestimation of the movement proportions, while if s > 1 then we are correcting a possible underestimation of the proportions.
+However, this estimator is biased, on the one hand, as each device may be counted more than once, and, on the other hand, there are people moving between regions without using any app.
+Therefore, we need to correct the estimative, which is performed using and additional parameter s, multiplying the proportions.
+If s < 1, then we are correcting for a possible overestimation of the proportions.
 Hence, we will simulate the model for various values of s to attest its robustness.

-The main interest of the simulations is in determining t_i , the least time such that the number of infected in a region i attains a threshold c, i.e., $I_i(t_i) \ge c$.
-From this value, we may rank the regions from the smallest to the greatest times of arrival of the disease, producing evidences about possible focus of future infection.
+The main interest of the simulations is in determining t_i , the least time such that the number of infected in a region i attains a threshold c, i.e., $I_i(t) \ge c$.
+From this value, we may rank the regions from the smallest to the greatest times of arrival of the disease, producing evidences about possible foci of future infection.
 In the simulations we adopt c = 1, that is, we assume that the region is at risk when the model predicts at least 1 infected individual in the region.
-The models are simulated until April 30th 2020.
+The models are simulated until April 30th, 2020.

-3. Results
+Results

-3.1 Possible focus of infection
+Possible foci of infection

-In Figure 4 we have the proportion of movement from the capital cities at March 1st, 10th, 20th and 30th 2020, and the mean proportions of the respective day of the week at March 2019.
+In Figs 4 and 5 we present the proportions of movements from the capital cities at March 1st, 10th, 20th and 30th 2020, and the mean proportions of the respective day of the week from March 2019.
 We observe that the mobility pattern is similar in both years, although the value of the proportions may differ.
-As we have seen, the number of recordings decreased in the second half of March 2020 influenced by isolation measures, but according to Figure 4 the movement patterns did not change significantly.
-This means that, among people still moving between cities, the pattern is that of before isolation, hence isolation measures seems to have not changed the pattern movement, at least in the city scale, but only the intensity of movement, evidenced by the decrease on the number of recordings.
+As we have seen, the number of recordings decreased in the second half of March 2020 influenced by quarantine measures, but according to Figs 4 and 5 the movement patterns did not change significantly.
+This means that, among people still moving between cities, the pattern is that of before social distancing, hence distancing measures seems to have not changed the pattern movement, at least in the city scale, but only the intensity of movement, evidenced by the decrease on the number of recordings.